 Ita Thao Old Street 伊達邵老街

-The stack of 9 frogs gives visitors an indication of the current water level at Sun Moon Lake.
+From Ita Thao, you can also walk or cycle to the Stack of 9 Frogs, which gives visitors an indication of the current water level at Sun Moon Lake.
 There were three frogs above the water when we visited.
-There is also a bike trail that runs around the lake to this spot.
+Check out our full blog on this spot here.

 Sun Moon Lake Ropeway/Gondola Ride 日月潭纜車